JIM DINE "HOSE LAMP / DORIAN GRAY" LITHOGRAPH ,1968

 The light bulb is a recurring motif in Dine’s work, appearing in painted form or as a found object.
 It is a symbol of both physical and intellectual illumination and suggests American ingenuity and industry.

-In 2011, Dine’s interest in the light bulb was showcased in the exhibition “Burning, Bright: A Short History of the Light Bulb” at New York’s Pace Gallery alongside interpretations of the motif by such artists as Francis Bacon, Joseph Beuys, Roy Lichtenstein, Man Ray, Pablo Picasso, and Robert Rauschenberg, to name a few.
+In 2011, Dine’s interest in the light bulb was showcased in the exhibition “Burning, Bright: A Short History of the Light Bulb” at New York’s Pace Gallery alongside interpretations of the motif by such artists as Francis Bacon, Joseph Beuys, Roy Lichtenstein, Man Ray, and Pablo Picasso to name a few.

 Dine’s appreciation of everyday objects, which also includes rope and tools, is said to have come from the artist’s early employment in his father and grandfather’s hardware stores in Ohio.